Number conservation in odd-particle number random phase approximation and extensions: Formulation

 Here, ${\cal A}()$ (${\cal S}()$) antisymmetrizes (symmetrizes) the quantities in parentheses under the exchange of the single-particle indices.
 The TDDM equations have been used to calculate the correlated ground states of closed-shell nuclei using an adiabatic method \cite{toh20}.
 The TDDM equations conserve the total number of particles in the adiabatic method, where the residual interaction $V$ gradually increases as a function of time $t$ such that $H(t)=H_0+t/T\times V$.
 Here it is assumed that $T$ is large and that the correlated ground state wavefunction is given by $|\Psi_0(t)\rangle= \exp[-i\int_0^t Hdt]|\Psi_0\rangle$, where $|\Psi_0\rangle$ is the ground state of $H_0$ (the Hartree-Fock (HF) ground state is usually used for $|\Psi_0\rangle$).
 This adiabatic method is based on the Gell-mann-Low theorem \cite{gell}.
 The equation of motion for $n_{\alpha\alpha'}$ is obtained by replacing $|0\rangle$ in Eqs. (\ref{n}) and (\ref{C2}) with $|\Psi_0(t)\rangle$

 where $v(t)=t/T\times V$ and the single-particle energy matrix

-is assumed diagonal to simplify the equation.
-Here, $\epsilon^0_\alpha$ is the HF single-particle energy.
+is assumed diagonal to simplify the equation: In the case of a spherical nucleus the off-diagonal parts of $\epsilon_{\alpha\alpha'}$ are non-vanishing only for the single-particle states with different principal quantum numbers and are usually much smaller than the diagonal parts.
+In Eq. (\ref{spenergy}) $\epsilon^0_\alpha$ is the HF single-particle energy.
 The equation of motion for $C_2$ couples to the correlated part ($C_3$) of a three-body density matrix.
 To obtain a closed set of the equations for $n_{\alpha\alpha'}$ and $C_2$, $C_3$ is usually approximated by the squares of $C_2$ \cite{toh20}.
-As easily seen from Eq. (\ref{lambda1}), the total number of particles $N=\sum_\alpha n_{\alpha\alpha}(t)$ is conserved, that is, $dN/dt=\sum_\mu dn_{\alpha\alpha}/dt=0$ because the second term on the right-hand side of Eq. (\ref{lambda1}) vanishes when the sum is taken over all single-particle indices.
+As easily seen from Eq. (\ref{lambda1}), the total number of particles $N=\sum_\alpha n_{\alpha\alpha}(t)$ is conserved, that is, $dN/dt=\sum_\alpha dn_{\alpha\alpha}/dt=0$ because the second term on the right-hand side of Eq. (\ref{lambda1}) vanishes when the sum is taken over all single-particle indices.
 Thus TDDM fulfills the number conservation low regardless of the approximations for $C_3$.